leaBroe/BERT_for_antibody_pairing/README.md

 # Heavy-Light Chain Pair Identification and Prediction in Antibodies

-Institute of Biochemistry and Molecular Medicine
-University of Bern

 ### Background
 Antibodies are vital proteins produced by the immune system to identify and neutralize harmful substances such as bacteria or viruses.
 Each antibody comprises two key components: heavy chains and light chains.
 The pairing of these chains forms the basic structure of an antibody, with the heavy chain containing a variable region (VH) and a constant region (CH), and the light chain containing a variable region (VL) and a constant region (CL).
 The VH and VL regions are responsible for antigen binding, while the CH and CL regions determine the antibody's class and function.